 No, it’s not.
 In addition to the Federal False Claims Act, there are now 29, maybe 30 state False Claims Act with various levels of kinds of claims that one can bring.

-Then there’s the IRS whistleblower law to report major tax fraud to the IRS.
-The IRS provides rewards when they take an action as a result of the whistleblower’s report leads to them collecting money.
+Then there is the IRS whistleblower law to report major tax fraud to the IRS.
+The IRS provides rewards when they take action as a result of the whistleblower’s report leads to them collecting money.

 Financial Obligations for Defendants

-Defendants in a whistleblower case don’t have to pay until they settle or lose a judgment.
+Defendants in a whistleblower case do not have to pay until they settle or lose a judgment.
 While, generally speaking, the government’s decision to intervene in a case indicates a high degree of a chance of success, defendants have the right to defend themselves in court.
-And if they prevail in court, of course, they don’t have to pay.
+And if they prevail in court, of course, they do not have to pay.

 If they do not prevail, or if they settle, then they would have to pay.
-But the government’s decision to intervene in a case doesn’t mean that the defense doesn’t have rights to defend themselves against the allegations.
+But the government’s decision to intervene in a case does not mean that the defense does not have the right to defend themselves against the allegations.
 For more information on how whistleblower rewards are calculated, schedule a consultation with a knowledgeable lawyer in Washington DC.